soyN3sh/react-intermidiate-challenges/README.md

 # React Intermediate Challenges
-This challenges are part of the candidates selections for the React beginners Bootcamp.
+This challenges are part of the candidates selections for the React intermidiate - advanced Bootcamp.

 ## Instructions
 This is a mono repository which contains all the challenges that you have to accomplish.
 Please follow the next instructions.